-The themes and topics that are covered are outlined here – Come and See themes and topics
+The themes and topics that are covered are outlined here – Come and See RE curriculum overview

 We have lots of different assemblies at St. Patrick’s and parents and carers are invited to attend every assembly.
 RE assemblies are usually held at the end of each topic.
 These are often mentioned on our school blogs.